firoorg/fcs-proposals/btcpayserverproposal.md

 * Point of Sale
 * Payment Buttons

-The estimated timeframe on this project would be approximately <s>six</s> four calendar weeks, which is 2 calendar (2 week) sprints.

-The team breakdown for this engagement would be:
+The estimated timeframe on this project would be approximately two calendar weeks, The team breakdown for this engagement would be:

 * 1 Full Time Developer
-* 1 Partial QA Tester
+* 1 UI/UX
 * 1 Project Manager